Jonjoe/mentoring-react-qualification/stage-2/README.md

 React is a view library that utilises an XML based syntax (JSX) to represent DOM-based UI elements.
 You need to understand how to work with React to create intuitive slick UI

+## Instructions

+- Read and understand create-react-app
+- Use Create React App to generate a Typescript base project
+- Commit this generated project into a git repo
+- Build an application to stage 2 specifications (see specifications.md)
+- Commit build into repo

 ## Outcomes

 - Understand JSX